Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Have there been any notable recent cases or rulings involving competition in the aviation industry?

 Yes.
 Recently the antitrust authority concluded the analysis of a joint business agreement between LATAM Airlines, Iberia and British Airways.
 As a result of the high concentration of market share in the Sao Paulo-London route, the antitrust authority approved the operation, but imposed restrictions, including that air carriers must make available slots in the route for any third carrier that intends to start operating this route.

-Further, the antitrust authority concluded the analysis of a joint business agreement between LATAM Airlines and American Airlines for the Brazil-US market.
+Further, the antitrust authority concluded the analysis of a joint business agreement between LATAM Airlines and American Airlines for the Brazil-US market about metal neutrality.
 Despite the high market share in the routes affected by this agreement, the antitrust authority approved the operation without restrictions.

 Aviation-related disputes can be categorised as follows:

 - injury or death resulting from aircraft accidents or incidents;

 - suits for recovery of damages on cargo carriage; and

 - suits filed by passengers claiming compensation for flight delays or baggage loss or delay.